DMSMS

 Diminishing manufacturing sources and material shortages (DMSMS) or diminishing manufacturing sources (DMS) is defined as: "The loss or impending loss of manufacturers of items or suppliers of items or raw materials."
-DMSMS and obsolescence are terms that are often used interchangeably.
-However, obsolescence refers to a lack of availability due to statutory or process changes and new designs, whereas DMSMS is a lack of sources or materials.

 Impact

 Although DMSMS is not strictly limited to electronic systems, much of the effort regarding DMSMS deals with electronic components that have a relatively short lifetime.

 Causes

 Primary components

 DMSMS is a multifaceted problem because there are at least three main components that need to be considered.
 First, a primary concern is the ongoing improvement in technology.
 As new products are designed, the technology that was used in their predecessors becomes outdated, making it more difficult to repair the equipment.
 Second, the mechanical parts may be harder to acquire because fewer are produced as the demand for these parts decreases.
 Third, the materials required to manufacture a piece of equipment may no longer be readily available.

 Product life cycle

 It is widely accepted that all electronic devices are subject to the product life cycle.
 As products evolve into updated versions, they require parts and technology distinct from their predecessors.
 However, the earlier versions of the product often still need to be maintained throughout their life cycle.
 As the new product becomes predominant, there are fewer parts available to fix the earlier versions and the technology becomes outdated.

 According to EIA-724, there are 6 distinct phases of a product's life cycle: Introduction, Growth, Maturity, Saturation, Decline, and Phase-Out.
 Although the terms "Introduction", "Growth", and "Decline" are generally accepted without much explanation, the terms "Maturity", "Saturation", and "Phase-Out" are less obvious.

 "Maturity" in this case refers to state in the product's life cycle where sales of the product first reach its sales peak and begins to level off.
 Having survived the Introduction and Growth phases, products in this phase have a low probability of being discontinued.

 "Saturation" refers to a state in the product's life cycle where sales have leveled off and, towards the end of this phase, first begin to decline.
 The term "Saturation" is confusing to many and can be explained in reference to its equivalent in chemistry where a substance can no longer be dissolved in a liquid.
 A product can be said to have "saturated" its market.
 The decline at the end of the Saturation phase gives the first indications of the products end of life.

 "Phase-out" refers to the final stages of a product's decline ending in the product being altogether discontinued by the supplier.